wheniwork/loop/README.md

 There is no official testing procedure yet, so there are a few important things to keep in mind when testing:

+- Using `?debug=true` on an endpoint URL will still show new feedback items in the response body, but will prevent the endpoint from actually doing anything with those feedback items.
+Use this to test if an endpoint is getting the correct values but you don't want to post anything to HipChat or save anything in the database.
 - Any new content will be automatically sent to the Loop room in HipChat, where the entire company can see it.
 Consider setting a different HipChat room key in your local .env file.
 - Any new content will also be posted to Github as an issue.
 Consider temporarily commenting out the line that does this.